-At the 2016 Pacific Islands Forum Leaders' Meetings, Prime Minister Turnbull announced a 'step up' of Australia's engagement in the Pacific.
-At the 2017 Forum in Apia, he announced a series of initiatives, developed in partnership with Pacific island countries, that recognised the need for new approaches and a higher level of ambition from Australia to help address the region's major economic, security and development challenges.
-Our support will focus on three priorities:
+At the 2016 Pacific Islands Forum Leaders' Meetings, former Prime Minister Turnbull announced a 'step up' of Australia's engagement in the Pacific.
+At the 2017 Forum in Apia, he announced a series of initiatives, developed in partnership with Pacific island countries that recognised the need for new approaches and a higher level of ambition from Australia to help address the region's major economic, security and development challenges.

 - tackling security challenges, with a focus on maritime issues, and

 In November 2018, Prime Minister Morrison and Foreign Minister Payne announced further measures to strengthen the ambition of Australia’s stepped-up Pacific engagement.
 They include: